 Riding electric dirt bikes is different.
 Not only on the trails, but at camp and preparing for the ride days.
 Most noticeable areas are:

-- Electric dirt bikes use no clutch or gears which affects technical riding
+- They use no clutch or gears which affects technical riding

 - You need to re-learn controls